artfuldev/KennyClassIQ/ReadMe.md

 ###Short Term
 * To finish defining Board with Squares.
-* To make an executable jar (console program) capable of communicating with Arena GUI, atleast for the first "uci" command from the GUI.
+* To make an executable jar (console program) capable of communicating with Arena GUI, for all possible commands.